johnnyd710/johnnyd710.github.io/commonplace.md

 Trajan's Parthia campaign Greatest extent of the Roman Empire was under Trajan, would be cool to have a map of it.
 Trajan's column in Rome would be so cool to see, celebrating his Dacian Campaign.
-Trajan was so close to destroying Parthia… he even captured the capital, but internal rebellion and the Jewish revolt made him come back and then he died.
+Trajan was so close to destroying Parthia... he even captured the capital, but internal rebellion and the Jewish revolt made him come back and then he died.

 --- 2019-10-12 In the Name of Rome by Adrian Goldsworthy